-Bolts, nuts, or screws must be tightened according to the specified sequence to prevent case warpage or deformation which can lead to malfunction.
+Generally, when installing a part with several bolts, nuts, or screws, start them all in their holes and tighten them to a snug fit.
+Then tighten them according to the specified sequence to prevent case warpage or deformation which can lead to malfunction.
+Conversely when loosening the bolts, nuts, or screws, first loosen all of them by about a quarter turn and then remove them.
 If the specified tightening sequence is not indicated, tighten the fasteners alternating diagonally.